teddysot/Dota2_Nextzy/README.md

-# Getting Started with Create React App
+# Getting Started with Dota2 Nextzy

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Overview

+This project was created for Nextzy's test by Saharat Nasahachart This website shows all dota2's heroes and their information such as Attack Type, Roles, and Primary Attribute

 ## Available Scripts